-The increased frequency and severity of extreme weather such as typhoons, storms and heavy rains can disrupt operations by damaging the power grid, communication infrastructures, hampering and injuring our employees, leading to reduced capacity and decrease in productivity, or expose the Group to risks associated with non-performance and delayed performance.
+The increased frequency and severity of extreme weather such as typhoons, storms and heavy rains can disrupt operations by damaging the power grid and communication infrastructures, hampering and injuring our employees, leading to reduced capacity and decrease in productivity, or exposing the Group to risks associated with non-performance and delayed performance.
 To minimise the potential risks and hazards, the Group has flexible working arrangements and precautionary measures during bad or extreme weather conditions.
+When extreme weather events occurred or will possibly happen, the senior management will timely communicate with the employees about the work arrangements to ensure staff safety and operational continuity.